 - designed to examine the interaction between global politics and global economy in a time of financial crises and global insecurity.
 While economic concepts are taken seriously, the focus of the program is firmly upon the political determinants and effects of economic outcomes.

-Brown graduates who enroll in the MGPE Program may be exempted from one of the following 3-unit undergraduate/postgraduate courses if taken at CUHK during junior year study abroad.
+Brown graduates who enroll in the MGPE Program may be exempted from two of the following 1.5-unit postgraduate courses if taken at CUHK during junior year study abroad.

 |Course Code||Course Title|

 |GPEC5113**||International Finance Policy: From Bretton Woods to Doha I|